suhanimitra/PokemonGameV2/README.md

 # pa4-template

-## Code passed from EC327PokemonGameV1 to this repository
+## Code passed from EC327PokemonGameV1 to this repository.
+This project contains a more developed version of the Pokemon game.

 This repository contains the code for an Intro to Software Engineering course project.
 Please see project guidelines under file "PA4_fall22.pdf."